 - 1. Establish and assess the nature of incident, the extent of any injury and risk to others. - 2.
 Call 999 if emergency assistance is required. - 3.
 Ensure all other members of the party are accounted for and safe, adequately supervised, and arrangements made for an early return to school. - 4.
 Appropriate emergency services are called. - 5.
 If injuries have occurred, first aid should be administered where possible, by appropriately trained staff members.
 As soon as emergency first aid has been given, medical assistance must be sought. - 6.
 No over the counter medicines should be administered. - 7.
-A member of staff should accompany any pupil/pupil casualties to hospital, and contact the Principal and establish what immediate action should be taken.by the Principal will inform the Director of Education.
-The Principal will also, if necessary, inform the Head of PR and Media on 0207 903 3539 (office hours) or 07435 753385 (out of hours).
-In the event that Head of PR and Media cannot be reached, the Media Team should be contact on 020 7903 3593 (office hours) or 07787 124792 (out of hours). - 8.
-A member of the leadership team should inform the Chair of the Local Governing Body. - 9.
+A member of staff should accompany any pupil/pupil casualties to hospital, and contact the Principal and establish what immediate action should be taken by the Principal who will inform the Director of Education.
+The Principal will also, if necessary, inform the PR and Media Team on 07787 124792. - 8.
+The Director of Education should inform the Chair of the School Governance Group (SGG). - 9.
 For schools that use Evolve system: All Local Authority Evolve teams also have contact arrangements for managing critical incidents involving schools and these would also need to be contacted. - 10.
 All Media enquiries regarding the incident must be referred to the PR and Media Team. - 11.
 If appropriate, one adult should remain at the site of the incident to liaise with emergency services until the incident is over and all children are accounted for. - 12.
 As soon as possible, notes should be made of the incident and a record taken of the names and addresses of any witnesses, or any other person involved. - 13.
 Where death or injury has occurred, families should be told in person as soon as possible.
 This should be done in conjunction with the police and Principal of /designated deputy.
 The Principal should inform the Director of Education who should in turn inform the NAS CEO. - 14.
 Accident forms should be completed as soon as possible and relevant inspection bodies informed, such as registration authorities, Health and Safety Executive, and any requirements under the Reporting of Injuries, Diseases and Dangerous Occurrence Regulations 1995 (RIDDOR) in England. - 15.
 Legal liability should not be discussed. - 16.
 Support should be given to all staff/people we support during/after any incident.
 This will include debriefing and counselling as required.